Procras/notes/lib/Ruby/WGR/ch3.md

 ### 3.5) Inheritance and the Ruby class hierarchy

-*Inheritance* is a kind of downward-chaining relationship between two classes (the super-class and the subclass), whereby one class "inherits" from another and the instances of the subclass acquire the behviours -the methods- defined in the superclass.
+*Inheritance* is a kind of downward-chaining relationship between two classes (the superclass and the subclass), whereby one class "inherits" from another and the instances of the subclass acquire the behviours -the methods- defined in the superclass.

 ```ruby
 class Publication